Admission to the University

 Los Angeles Pacific University welcomes applications from transfer students.

-Transfer students must submit official transcripts from all regionally accredited and international colleges and universities attended, whether or not credit was given.
-Additionally all transcripts from colleges that hold Association for Biblical Higher Education (ABHE), Transnational Association of Christian Colleges and Schools (TRACS), or Association of Theological Schools (ATS) accreditation must be submitted.
+Transfer students must submit official transcripts from all accredited colleges and universities attended, whether or not credit was given.
 An official transcript is one that LAPU receives through the authorized electronic transcript submission process or unopened in an envelope sealed by the issuing institution(s) which bears the official seal of that college or university.
 LAPU reserves the right to request that the transcript be sent directly from the issuing institution(s).
-This requirement is waived for applicants applying to certificate programs who have already earned a bachelor’s and/or master’s degree; these applicants are only required to submit official transcripts from the regionally accredited university that posted one of their degrees (preferably their bachelor’s degree).
+This requirement is waived for applicants applying to certificate programs who have already earned a bachelor’s and/or master’s degree; these applicants are only required to submit official transcripts from the accredited university that posted one of their degrees (preferably their bachelor’s degree).
 Any additional transcripts that are submitted by students on their own accord are subject to review of GPA or dismissals requiring admission petitions according to our admission policy.

 Certificate students who want to switch degrees to a second bachelor’s program who have not submitted all transcripts are required to repeat the admissions process and will be subject to all admissions policies.

-College credit earned by a student still in high school may be transferred to LAPU provided that the course was taken at a regionally accredited college and is documented on an official transcript from that institution.
+College credit earned by a student still in high school may be transferred to LAPU provided that the course was taken at a college accredited by an organization recognized by the U.S. Department of Education and the Council for Higher Education Accreditation and is documented on an official transcript from that institution.

-Los Angeles Pacific University accepts the California State University General Education Breadth Certificate, the IGETC (Intersegmental General Education Transfer Curriculum) Certificate, and the ADT (Associate Degree for Transfer) to satisfy the basic General Studies Core requirements for bachelor’s degrees, although all students must still complete the LAPU Distinctives and any program requisites.
-Students who do not receive certification of completion will follow the General Studies Core requirements as written in the catalog.
+Los Angeles Pacific University accepts the California State University General Education Breadth Certificate, the IGETC (Intersegmental General Education Transfer Curriculum) Certificate, and the ADT (Associate Degree for Transfer) to satisfy the basic General Education Core requirements for bachelor’s degrees, although all students must still complete the LAPU Distinctives and any program requisites.

 In order to be included in a preliminary evaluation for academic credit, any transcripts must be translated by an agency that is a member of either the National Association of Credential Evaluation Services (NACES) or the Association of International Credential Evaluators, Inc. (AICE) which will provide a Degree/Transcript Equivalency Report.
 These transcripts are not required for undergraduate admission.